 How Does a Charitable Gift Annuity Work?

 With a charitable gift annuity, the contract is drawn up not between the buyer and an insurance company or bank (as with a standard annuity), but between a donor and a qualified charity.
-The donor makes a gift to the charity, some of which is used immediately for whatever needs the organization supports.
-However, part of the money is set aside in a reserve account, where it’s invested and will grow.
-Money from the reserve account—both principal and interest—are used to pay out the monthly stipend the beneficiary or beneficiaries receive.
+Organizations may have age or donation amount requirements.

-What are the Benefits of Charitable Gift Annuities?
+What Are the Benefits of Charitable Gift Annuities?

 Non-Cash Donations

-Many charitable gift annuities allow donors to contribute non-cash donations, including fixed income securities and investments—but also tangible items like art and real estate.
-Having this option means that donors might save money on taxes down the line.
-Annuity income is generally taxed as normal income at both the federal and state levels, but by donating physical securities, buyers of charitable gift annuities might pay less in capital gains taxes.
+Annuity income is generally taxed as normal income at both the federal and state levels, although as noted a portion of the payments may be tax free, based on your statistical life expectancy.
+And by donating real assets, buyers of charitable gift annuities might avoid paying a portion of capital gains taxes on their donation.
 (That said, regular income tax will still apply on any and all income received through the annuity.)

 Payment Flexibility

-Another nice thing about charitable gift annuities is the flexibility buyers have in receiving the payments when there are more than one beneficiary.
+Another nice thing about charitable gift annuities is the flexibility buyers have in receiving the payments when there is more than one beneficiary.
 Payments can either be structured to go to both beneficiaries at once, or to only kick in for the second beneficiary after the death of the first.
-In any case, any leftover funds will be donated to the charity when all beneficiaries have passed away.

 Alternatives to Charitable Gift Annuities